JD McDonagh: The Judgment Day (2023–present)

 As part of the 2023 WWE Draft, McDonagh was drafted to the Raw brand.
 On 15 May episode of Raw, he competed in a battle royal to determine the number one contender for the Intercontinental Championship at Night of Champions, but was eliminated by Dolph Ziggler, who McDonagh attacked after his elimination.
 He wrestled Ziggler on 29 May episode of Raw, which ended in a double countout.
 After the match, he would once again attack Ziggler.

 Following this, McDonagh started appearing in backstage segments with his real-life mentor Finn Bálor, a member of The Judgment Day stable.
 At Crown Jewel on 4 November, McDonagh lost to Sami Zayn on the kickoff show.
 Two weeks later on Raw, McDonagh became a full-fledged member of the stable.
 At Survivor Series: WarGames on 25 November, McDonagh, alongside The Judgment Day and Drew McIntyre lost to Cody Rhodes, Zayn, Jey Uso, Seth Rollins and the returning Randy Orton in a WarGames match.
 At the closing stages of the match, McDonagh was thrown off the cage by Zayn and Rollins into an RKO from Orton.
 On 18 December episode of Raw, McDonagh lost to R-Truth in a Miracle on 34th Street Fight match with a Loser Leaves The Judgment Day stipulation.
 Later that night, Priest informed McDonagh that he was still a part of The Judgment Day.
-At Royal Rumble on 27 January 2024, McDonagh entered his first Royal Rumble match at number 23, but was quickly eliminated in three seconds by Uso.
+At Royal Rumble on 27 January 2024, McDonagh entered his first Royal Rumble match at number 23, but was quickly eliminated in three seconds by Jey Uso after Bron Breakker attacked him and was put into the ring by R-Truth.